The Mortal Storm

 The Mortal Storm is a 1940 American drama film produced by Metro-Goldwyn-Mayer.
 It was directed by Frank Borzage and stars Margaret Sullavan and James Stewart.
 The film shows the impact on Germans after Hitler becomes chancellor of Germany and gains unlimited power.
 The supporting cast features Robert Young, Robert Stack, Frank Morgan, Dan Dailey, Ward Bond and Maria Ouspenskaya.

+The Mortal Storm was the first MGM production that dramatized the persecution of Jews under the Nazi regime in Germany during World War II, without explicitly using the word “Jew.”

 Plot

 In the mountains of Germany near the Austrian border on January 30, 1933, Professor Viktor Roth, a distinguished "non-Aryan" professor who is adored by his students, celebrates his 60th birthday.
 His family consists of his wife Amelie, his daughter Freya, his young son Rudi and his adult stepsons Erich and Otto von Rohn.
-His class greets him with applause and a trophy presented by Martin Breitne and Fritz Marberg.
+His class greets him with applause and a trophy presented by Martin Breitner and Fritz Marberg.
 The professor is proud of his family's "tolerance and sense of humor."

 Suddenly, everything changes.
 The maid brings wonderful news: Adolf Hitler has become chancellor of Germany.
 Listening to the radio.
 Amelie worries about what will happen to free thinkers and non-Aryans.
 The ecstatic young men leave for a meeting, but Martin demurs.

-Martin, Fritz and Freya meet at an inn, where Professor Werner is bullied by a gang for not singing along with a patriotic song.
+Martin, Fritz, and Freya meet at an inn, where Professor Werner is bullied by a gang for not singing along with the "Horst Wessel Song."
 Martin interferes and the bullies allow Werner to leave.
 Fritz delivers Martin an ultimatum: join the party or be wiped out with other "pacifist vermin," but Martin refuses.
 Outside, the gang is beating Werner.
 On the train ride home, Fritz criticizes Freya for behavior unbecoming the daughter of a "non-Aryan."

 Professor Roth refuses to teach the doctrine of racial purity, and his classes are boycotted.
 Students, who are now all in uniform, rally to burn banned books.

 When Martin brings Freya home, the waiting gang assaults him.
 Mrs. Roth intervenes, admonishing her sons, who move out of their home.
 Weeks later, Freya comes to Martin's mountain farm.
 She wants him to meet their friends at the inn.
 He confesses his love to her.
 Professor Werner appears, begging for help because he is soon to be arrested.
 That night, Martin takes him on skis through a secret pass to Austria while the women successfully resist police attempts to intimidate them.